Tailor-made Tour 19 days from £3825 per person

 Ho Chi Minh City

 In the morning, travel to Cu Chi to see one of the impressive tunnel networks built by the Viet Cong during the war.
-In the afternoon, explore Ho Chi Minh City with your guide.
+In the afternoon, explore the vibrant Ho Chi Minh City with your private guide.

 Mekong Delta Cruise